devgizzo/homerow/README.md

 The quickest way to navigate between applications is through keyboard shortcuts.
 But how many shortcuts can you reach blindly?
 My solution provides navigation between a maximum of 18 applications using a single hand on the keyboard.
 Applications that use the mouse don't break this workflow.
+Press and go.

 Having your applications under the same shortcuts no matter which platform, Linux, MacOs or Windows enables muscle memory over time.
 Navigating will be instant.
 Depending on your desktop platform the mouse can come along towards the new app in focus.
 Either on the same monitor or on another monitor.